Background and activities

 In my research on elderly patients with cognitive impairment I have been involved in studies on progression of Alzheimers disease, acute delirium, risk factors for dementia and the association between cognition and motoric function.
 We are also part of the NorKOG network and recruiting patients being assessed for cognitive impairment and thereby also in the DemGene study that is focusing on genetics and dementia.

 I am principal investigator of the Nor-COAST (Norwegian Cognitive Impairment After Stroke Study) is a multi centre study funded by the National Health association A total of 815 stroke patients are included at 5 different hospitals and are folllowed for three years, data collection will be finished in March 2020.
 2017.
 There are several phd-students and postdocs and we expect several papers published in peer reviewed journals.

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2014) The brain structural and cognitive basis of odor identification deficits in mild cognitive impairment and Alzheimer's disease.
-BMC Neurology. vol. 14 (1).
+- (2021) The human brain representation of odor identification in amnestic mild cognitive impairment and Alzheimer's dementia of mild degree.
+Frontiers in Neurology. vol. 11.